mmacai/mmacai.github.io/_posts/2016-10-30-let-s-become-friends-with-docker-by-practice.markdown

 `# 4` just runs `npm install` to install all dependencies as you would do locally not using docker.

 `# 5` shows example how volumes work.
 Basically you will create new empty directory, create file with text `hello world` and mount this folder.
-This is just simple example, in most cases you will use volumes for databases etc. In `Dockefile` you can only mount container's content which will be automatically mapped to docker root directory(`docker run` can bind volume to custom host folder).
+This is just simple example, in most cases you will use volumes for databases etc. In `Dockefile` you can only mount container's content which will be automatically mapped to docker root directory(`docker run` can bind volumes to custom host folder).

 `# 6` sets health checks for image.
 As options are saying it will occur every 2 minutes with timeout of 3 seconds.
 Second is condition at which it will be evaluated, so if this fails container will be considered unhealthy.
 For now health check will fail, because NodeJS distribution we are using doesn't have curl.
 But in this place you should place whatever you think is telling about your container health status.
 For example when database is ready etc.